Common Questions

 There are many reasons that registration may be closed for you:

-• Enrollment Appointments: Also another issue could be that enrollment appointments are not open yet.
-That can also be checked on your MyUCF student self-service page (just below the holds and to-dos area).
+• Enrollment Appointments: Another issue could be that enrollment appointments are not open yet.
+That can also be checked on your myUCF student self-service page (just below the holds and to-dos area).
 Each student has a specific day and time that they are able to register for the next semester.
 This section of your student self-service page shows the specific time you are able to enroll.

 • Other concerns: Please stop by our office if you are unable to figure out the problem.